bebopjmm/starfinder-campaigns/dead-echoes/Team/taraea.md

 		- After you use this revelation, you immediately become unattuned.
 		- Supernova functions as a zenith revelation for the purposes of abilities that reference them.
 	- **Stellar Rush (p)**: As a standard action, you can wreathe yourself in stellar fire and make a charge without the standard penalties.
 When you are attuned or fully attuned, you can substitute a bull rush for the melee attack at the end of the charge.
 Whether or not you succeed at the bull rush, the target takes 2d6 fire damage (Reflex half).
+- **Weapon Specialization**: basic melee and advanced weapons, small arms
+- **Sidereal Influence**: Spend 1 minute in meditation, then choose either graviton skills or photon skills.
+When attempting a skill check with one of your selected skills of the chosen type (either graviton or photon), you can roll 1d6 and add the result as an insight bonus to your check.
+This ability lasts until you enter combat, fall unconscious, sleep, or meditate again to choose a different skill type.
+	- **Graviton**: Mysticism
+	- **Photon**: Survival

 #### Feats

 - **Weapon Focus (adv melee weapons)**: +1 to attack with advance melee weapons
+- **Coordinated Shot**: Allies gain a +1 bonus to ranged attacks against foes you threaten

 ### Proficiencies